 What is a Digital Certificate?

-Also known as digital IDs, digital certificates contain the basic information necessary to authenticate the identity of people, places, and virtual "things."
+Digital certificates, also known as X.509 certificates, contain the basic information necessary to authenticate the identity of people, places, and virtual "things."
 The certificates are bound to a unique public/private key-pair, which enables us to verify the identity of practically anything across any network environment.
 Unlike the public key, the private key must remain secure — like a password, only the owner should know the private key.

 Digital certificates are essential as they allow us to identify trusted individuals and organizations.
 They are critical for creating trust in today's ever-growing connected world.

-Every certificate fall into one of three basic categories:
+Every certificate falls into one of three basic categories:

 - Self-sign certificates transmit a public key to launch the credential paths for use.